hineso11/Perlin-Noise/README.md

 ### `pauseOrResume()`
-This function is used to pause or resume the drawing depending on the current state of the drawin, ie: if it is paused it will resume and vice versa.
+This function is used to pause or resume the drawing depending on the current state of the drawing, ie: if it is paused it will resume and vice versa.
 #### Parameters
 (None)
 #### Returns